syx2259/Bobtail/README.md

 <h2>
   Instruction
 </h2>
 <p>For this project, we have set up three different experiments.
-First we need to install thrift RPC server.</p>
+First, we need to set up 1 L1 VM and 5 L2 VMs within it.
+Then we need to install thrift RPC server on every single L2 VM.
+Besides, we need a client machine as well, you have to make sure the client machine is in the same network.</p>
 <h3>
   Requirements
 </h3>